rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/creating-a-payment-provider.md

 collect money at all it just puts that step as part of the workflow and then records the results.

-Included with the default version of Reaction Commerce is the Example Payment provider.
+Included with the default version of Demand Cluster is the Example Payment provider.
 This plugin has two purposes.
 First to allow you to put through orders in your local dev system without signing up for a payment provider, secondly to provide a template for creating plugins